How Much Does an Epoxy Garage Floor Cost?

 Epoxy garage floor costs can be high, and the additional costs associated with the project can quickly add up.
 One way to save on epoxy garage floor costs is to buy the cheapest materials, but there are other ways to save without compromising quality.

 - Get multiple estimates.
-Search out at least three estimates from reputable concrete flooring companies near you.
-Estimates are usually free but always double-check with the company.
+Homeowners will want to search out at least three estimates from reputable concrete flooring companies in their area.
+Estimates are usually free but it’s always smart for homeowners to double-check with the company.

 - Time it right.
-Consider doing the project in late fall or winter.
+Homeowners will want to consider doing the project in late fall or winter.
 Contractors will lower prices during their slow time, and this is a good way to get a cheaper rate.

 - Negotiate.
 It’s possible to negotiate better prices with flooring companies.
 Some will lower their costs by up to 20 percent.

 - Do some of the work yourself.
-You can save on labor costs by moving everything out of the garage yourself and taking it to a storage space.
+Homeowners can save on labor costs by moving everything out of the garage themselves and taking it to a storage space.
 This can save on the cost of movers.

 - Bundle.
-You can save money on epoxying a garage floor if you’re building a garage or remodeling one.
-Since contractors are already at your home doing the work, you may be able to get a discount on the price of installing an epoxy floor.
+Homeowners can save money on epoxying a garage floor if they’re building a garage or remodeling one.
+Since contractors are already at the home doing the work, the homeowner may be able to get a discount on the price of installing an epoxy floor.

-Questions to Ask About Epoxy Garage Floor Cost
+Questions to Ask About Epoxy Garage Floor Installation

 Asking a professional the right questions about epoxy garage floor cost can minimize miscommunication, save money, and get the desired results.
-Here are some questions to ask an epoxy flooring professional.
+There are several questions homeowners can ask an epoxy flooring professional.

 - Do you have references or recommendations?